carello/ahs/README.md

 The app is using a basic token for the Spark room.
 You'll need to add your own token, roomID and APIC credentials.
 Copy the ****creds-template.py**** to ****creds.py****  and update your data/credentials.

 ***ToDo - add more robust authentication***

+###ahs2.py
+The idea of this app is:
+1) We monitor Tenant healthscores in APIC.
+2) If the healthscore is below a minimum threshold, (can be set in the program): the app will open up a Spark room, with an alert of the Tenant healthscore and add in team members.